-Employment Hours During the Clinical Experience
+Employment Hours during the Clinical Experience

 Because of the intense nature of the clinical experience courses and the requirements for student attendance and study, the MLS program strongly recommends that students do not work during this semester.
 With the current economic climate along with personal and family obligations, we understand that some students must work.
-However, it will not be possible to make accommodations in the clinical schedule for outside work.
+However, the MLS Program will not make accommodations in the clinical schedule for outside work.
 No changes will be made in clinical hours to accommodate a student's outside work or personal obligations.